 Nefertiti dropped to her knees and held her queen’s chin, lifting it.
 Her tears were black, intermixed with the mesdemet around her eyes, yet her beauty could not be hidden by her anguish.
 She looked much like her mother, Beloved of Akhenaten, Mistress of the Two Lands.

-“My queen, do not fear what is to come.
-You are never alone.
+“Beautiful one, my mistress, do not fear what is to come.
+You are certainly not alone.
 There are still those who will stand by your side, and no darkness can chase them away.”
 Nefertiti took a cloth and began to clean the blackened tears from Ankhesenamun’s tanned face.
 Then, in a moment of clarity, Ankhesenamun leaned into Nefertiti and pulled her close, whispering into her ear.

 “I will remain by your side always; no danger or venom will ever change this.”